snipekitty/fnfcbe/README.md

 ## To-do list
 *anything that is "removed" may be a togglable option or something that is unloaded instead of removed entirely*

-- <del>Replacing laggy "erect" maps with original versions</del>- Not fully completed but have made at least week 2 erect stage run a little better (still need to remove lighting probably)
+- <del>Replacing laggy "erect" maps with original versions</del> - Not fully completed but have made at least week 2 erect stage run a little better (still need to remove lighting probably)
 - Allow certain debug keys without debug mode, and unlock all songs and characters automatically (so basically just weekend stuff) - I'm pretty sure this already exists
 - Remove special effects/shaders that lag game
-- Removing rain from weekend songs
+- <del>Removing rain from weekend songs</del> - So funny story, rain is not only in weekend songs, did remove
 - Anti Aliasing option (or just turned off automatically)
 - Notes unaffected by Anti Aliasing
 - Add mods seperated by folders (in the freeplay menu)